ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 <ExpandableCard
 title="Misconception: &quot;Running a node requires staking 32 ETH.&quot;"
 contentPreview="False.
 Anyone is free to sync their own self-verified copy of Ethereum (i.e. run a node).
 No ETH is required.
 Not before The Merge, not after The Merge, not ever.">
-There are two general types of Ethereum nodes: nodes that can propose blocks, and nodes that don't.
+There are two types of Ethereum nodes: nodes that can propose blocks and nodes that don't.

 Nodes that propose blocks are only a small number of the total nodes on Ethereum.
 This category includes mining nodes under proof-of-work (PoW) and validator nodes under proof-of-stake (PoS).
 This category requires committing economic resources (such as GPU hash power in proof-of-work or staked ETH in proof-of-stake) in exchange for the ability to occasionally propose the next block and earn protocol rewards.

-The _rest_ of the nodes on the network are not required to commit _any_ economic resources, beyond simply needing a consumer grade computer with 1-2 TB free storage and an internet connection.
-These nodes do not propose blocks, but still serve a _critical_ role in securing the network, by holding all block proposers accountable.
-These nodes listen for new blocks, and verify their validity on arrival according to the chosen rules of network consensus.
-If the block is valid, the node will continue propagating it through the network, but importantly, if the block is _invalid_ for whatever reason, the node software will simply disregard it as invalid, and stop its propagation.
+The other nodes on the network (i.e. the majority) are not required to commit any economic resources beyond a consumer-grade computer with 1-2 TB of available storage and an internet connection.
+These nodes do not propose blocks, but they still serve a critical role in securing the network by holding all block proposers accountable by listening for new blocks and verifying their validity on arrival according to the network consensus rules.
+If the block is valid, the node continues propagating it through the network.
+If the block is invalid for whatever reason, the node software will disregard it as invalid and stop its propagation.

-Running a "non block-producing" node is not only _possible_ for anyone under either consensus mechanism (PoW _or_ PoS), it is _strongly encouraged_ for all users to run their own node if possible.
-This is _immensely valuable_ for the network, and also gives added benefits to any individual running their own software, such as improved security, privacy and censorship resistance.
+Running a non-block-producing node is possible for anyone under either consensus mechanism (proof-of-work or proof-of-stake); it is _strongly encouraged_ for all users if they have the means.
+Running a node is immensely valuable for Ethereum and gives added benefits to any individual running one, such as improved security, privacy and censorship resistance.

 The ability for anyone to run their own node is _absolutely essential_ to maintaining the decentralization of the Ethereum network.